Frankly Speaking Articles from Frank Jordan's Newspaper Column

 DIABETES – An Epidemic with Hope

-iabetes mellitus is a serious disorder suffered by 29 million people in the U.S. alone, with millions more pre-diabetic.
+iabetes mellitus is a serious dietary disorder suffered by 29 million people in the U.S. alone, with millions more pre-diabetic.
 Why do we say diabetes is epidemic?
 Because rapidly increasing rates of obesity and lack of exercise are major causes, with an amazing 30% plus with diabetes unaware of their dangerous diabetic condition!
 Diabetes is already the 6th leading cause of death and a major cause of blindness and amputation in America.
-You are at risk, but knowledge can bring obtainable solutions for prevention or control.
+You are at risk, but knowledge can bring obtainable solutions for prevention, control or even resolution.
 Be aware, if you always stay what you are, you can never become what you could be!
-To prevent or control diabetes, most of us must change our lifestyles, including diet and exercise - now.
+To resolve diabetes, most of us must change our lifestyles, including diet, exercise and supplementation.
 Set your priorities as you read these words to become what you can be and then be patient and determined in accomplishing your goals.

 Description of Diabetes Mellitus

-iabetes occurs when insulin, a hormone produced by the pancreas, is not produced or is not delivered into the body’s cells in adequate amounts.
+iabetes occurs when insulin, a hormone produced by the pancreas, is not produced (Type 1) or is not delivered into the body’s cells in adequate and proper amounts.
 Insulin is the controlling factor for the amount of glucose (sugar) in the blood and the rate at which glucose is absorbed into the blood where it eventually is delivered and enters the cells to create energy essential to life.

 After a meal, a portion of the food eaten is broken down into glucose, a sugar.
-The glucose then passes into the bloodstream and by the presence and actions of the hormone insulin, becomes glucose or blood sugar that is then transported to and into the body's cells.
-A malfunction in this process related to insulin creates the forms of disease known as diabetes.
+The glucose then passes into the bloodstream and by the presence and actions of the hormone insulin, becomes glucose or blood sugar that is then transported to and into the liver and ultimately the body's cells.
+A malfunction in this process related to insulin levels, sugar conversion to glycogen in the liver and glycogen absorption into the body creates the forms of disease known as diabetes with associated obesity, high blood pressure and high cholesterol levels.

-High blood sugar levels due to lack of insulin, insufficient insulin or failure of delivery of adequate glucose into cells can damage the (1) eyes - leading to diabetic retinopathy and possible blindness; (2) blood vessels - increasing risk of heart attack, clotting leading to stroke and peripheral artery obstruction; (3) nerves - leading often to diabetic neuropathy in limbs, foot sores and even possible amputation, (4) kidneys- leading through excess production of angiotension that increases blood pressure and frequently to kidney failure, (5) impotence including polycystic ovary syndrome, (6) digestive problems for many, (7) high uric acid (gout), .
+High blood sugar levels due to lack of insulin, insulin resistance or failure of delivery of adequate glucose into cells can damage the (1) eyes - leading to diabetic retinopathy and possible blindness; (2) blood vessels - increasing risk of heart attack, clotting leading to stroke and peripheral artery obstruction; (3) nerves - leading often to diabetic neuropathy in limbs, foot sores and even possible amputation, (4) kidneys- leading to excess production of angiotension that increases blood pressure and too often creates kidney failure, (5) impotence including polycystic ovary syndrome, (6) digestive problems for many, and (7) high uric acid (gout), .

-Weight control and diet are the first lines of defense against diabetes.
-Setting personal priorities with discipline in eating and exercise from youth are the best forms of prevention.
-If diagnosed, control of blood pressure, diet and blood glucose levels, plus regular exercise, screenings and check-ups, help reduce risks of complications.
+Weight control through proper diet with regular fasting, combined with moderate exercise and needed nutritional supplementation are the first lines of defense against diabetes and the steps to resolving insulin resistance that is the cause of diabetes.
+Setting personal priorities with discipline in eating and exercise from youth are the best forms of diabetes prevention.
+If diagnosed, control of blood pressure, diet and blood glucose levels, plus regular exercise, screenings and check-ups, help reduce risks of complications and can be the road to a disciplined resolution of diabetes Type 2 over time. .

 Forms of Diabetes